maboa/MDN/Web-Audio-Basics.md

       var clickPosition = (e.x  - this.offsetLeft) / this.offsetWidth;
       var clickTime = clickPosition * myAudio.duration;

-      // figure out where to play from myAudio.currentTime = clickTime;
+      // move the playhead to the correct position myAudio.currentTime = clickTime;
     });